-As part of Google’s wider ‘pivot to privacy’, they announced this week that they want to remove third-party cookie support from Chrome within two years.
+As part of Google's wider 'pivot to privacy', they announced that they want to remove third-party cookie support from Chrome within two years.

 Safari and Firefox have already rolled out tools for blocking them, but Google up until recently took the middle ground while Apple took an aggressively pro-privacy line.